Juan Martín Hernández: International

 Hernández made his debut for Argentina against Paraguay on 27 April 2003.
 Appearing in the starting line up, he helped the Pumas to a 144–0 victory.
 Following a further five Tests for Argentina in May, June and August 2003, Hernández was included in Argentina's squad for the 2003 Rugby World Cup.
 He came on in the opening game of the tournament against the Wallabies, as well as starting in the games against Namibia and Romania.

 Following the 2003 World Cup, Hernández next played for Argentina in November 2004, starting against France, Ireland and the Springboks.
 He earned another three Test caps on the November tour the following season.
 He was then capped twice against Wales and once against the All Blacks.

 Hernández was unexpectedly picked at outside half for the opening game of the 2007 Rugby World Cup against France on 7 September 2007.
 His scintillating form, particularly with the boot, kept him as first choice in that position during Argentina's run to the semi-finals, and he subsequently scored three drop goals in the pool match with Ireland and another in the quarter final victory over Scotland.

 Hernández was nominated by the IRB as one of the five candidates for the 2007 International Player of the Year award, which was won by Bryan Habana.

 Before the 2011 Rugby World Cup, Hernández was named on a list of candidates for the greatest fly half in Rugby World Cup history.

-The Pumas wouldn't need to delay long to battle their southern hemisphere competitors while they were contained in the Tri-Places for that start of the 2012 Rugby Title.
-After a remarkable time for Rushing Neighborhood, Hernandez was back to his greatest and appeared set-to enjoy a key position in the contest for that Pumas.

 Hernández was part of the national squad that competes in the Rugby Championship.

 He was part of the national squad that competed at the 2015 Rugby World Cup.